carsonoid/workshop-learn-github-actions/content/workshop/1-create-repo/index.md

 ## Build the site
 {{< slide last="true" nextRef="/workshop/2-introduction"  >}}

-Runing `hugo server` builds the site for local viewing, but it does not build production-ready assets.
+Running `hugo server` builds the site for local viewing, but it does not build production-ready assets.
 To do that, simply run `hugo` without any arguments.

 ```bash
 ./hugo